Ubix/grunt-requirejs-autoconfig/README.md

 #### Standalone Production Case

-In production it everything can get build into a single library using the require optimizer.
+In production everything can get build into a single library using the require optimizer.
 This example config assumes the use of the (grunt-contrib-requirejs)[https://github.com/gruntjs/grunt-contrib-requirejs] plugin.

 This example assumes that you'll be copying your files into a temporary build folder (e.g. `build`), and builds the config